Ruslan Provodnikov: Other sports

-Provodnikov said that he enjoyed playing soccer and basketball.
+Provodnikov said that he enjoyed playing football and basketball.

 Life for his son

 Provodnikov said he wanted to provide for his son and give his son options in life.
 He said he was having his son grow up in the same place where he did, and that he wanted his son to experience the way he lived.
 He said he wanted his son to play sports and watch less TV and use the internet less.

 Eating meat

 Provodnikov said that he enjoyed eating raw meat such as raw moose liver and raw fish, and he said that he believed that eating meat made him strong.

 Professional career

 Early career

 Provodnikov fought several times on ESPN 2's Friday Night Fights and developed a reputation for being an exciting, come forward, pressure fighter.
 He scored a decision win over Demarcus Corley and lost a controversial decision to Mauricio Herrera.